-Dr Dylan Joseph, a cataract specialist, gives expert advice on everything you need to know about cataract removal surgery, cataract removal cost, treatment, causes, and recovery.
-Read this guide to find out more information about the cataract surgery procedure.
+Dr Dylan Joseph, a cataract surgeon of the Garden Route, gives expert advice on everything you need to know about cataract surgery, cataract surgery costs, treatments, causes, and recovery.
+Read this guide to find out more about the cataract surgery procedure.

 What Are Eye Cataracts?

-As you get older the lens inside our eye gradually changes and becomes less transparent (clear).
-A lens that has turned misty, or cloudy, is said to have a cataract.
-Over time a cataract can get worse, gradually making your vision mistier.
-A short operation to remove cataracts is usually successful in removing the misty lens and replace it with an artificial lens to enable you to see more clearly again.
+As we get older the lens inside our eye gradually changes and becomes less transparent (clear).
+If you have a lens that has turned misty/cloudy, you may have a cataract.
+Over time a cataract can worsen, gradually making your vision mistier.
+A brief operation to remove cataracts is usually successful in removing the misty lens and replacing it with an artificial lens to enable you to see clearly again.

-This information is about cataracts in adults.
+This information is about cataracts in the eye of adults.
 Some children develop cataracts, called congenital cataracts, before or just after birth.
 They can also be related to a number of infective and inflammatory conditions, but these are usually dealt with in a different way to cataracts in adults.

-When you look at an image or object, light passes through the front of your eye, and is focused by the cornea and then the lens onto the retina.
+When looking at an image or object, light passes through the front of the eye and is focused by the cornea and then the lens onto the retina.
 The lens is normally clear so that light can pass directly through to focus on your retina (the lens is clear because of the way the cells in the lens are arranged).
 It focuses light onto the retina, which converts the light into electrical signals.
-A network of nerves delivers these signals from the different parts of the retina to the optic nerve and then onto the brain.
+A network of nerves delivers these signals from the different parts of the retina to the optic nerve and then on to the brain.
 The brain interprets these signals to “see” the world around us.

-This lens can change shape, allowing us to focus on objects at different distances, called “accommodation of vision”.
-As we get older, the lens isn’t able to change shape as well as it used to; even people who can see clearly in the distance without glasses will need reading glasses to see things up close.
-This process is not caused by a cataract.
+This lens can change shape, allowing us to focus on objects at different distances, called “accommodation of vision.”
+As we get older, the lens isn’t able to change shape as well as it used to.
+Even people who can see clearly in the distance without glasses will need to have reading glasses to see things up close.
+This process is not caused by cataracts.

 What Causes Eye Cataracts?

-Cataracts can be caused by a number of things, but by far the most common reason is growing older.
+Cataracts can be caused by several things, but by far the most common reason is growing older.

 Most people over the age of 65 have some changes in their lens and most of us will develop a cataract in time.
 Apart from getting older, the other common causes of cataract include: